 We are the sharp, clear truth of humanity.

 We are simultaneity.

 Use it to break down more walls.
 Use it to confront hypocrisy, to defy hatred.
 You are made up of disparate parts that, if you live with consciousness, may often be at war within you.
 You can work to create harmony between them.

 We can, at once, recognize and confront our privileges, and celebrate our heritage.

-[Feature Image by Flavio: Photo of a person with long brown curly hair.
-They are sitting outside with sunglasses on and are gazing into the distance.
+[Feature Image by Flavio: Photo of a person with long brown curly hair and tan skin.
+They are sitting outside with sunglasses on as they gaze into the distance.
 They are wearing a black and white polka dot sleeveless top.]